SSam0419/TwitterCloneApi/README.md

 # TwitterCloneApiTwitter Clone API
-This is a C# .NET Web API project for a Twitter clone application.
+This is a C# .NET Web API project for a Simple Twitter clone application.
 It utilizes Neon DB for data persistence and Entity Framework for database management.
-This README file provides an overview of the project and instructions for setting it up and using it.
+The objective for this project is to practice creating web api to handle CRUD operation using c# dot net.

 ## Features
 - User registration and authentication